-In early 2018, the XPRIZE Foundation came to Ideum with an exciting idea: work with us to build an engaging interactive exhibit about emerging medical technologies and install it at 5 US science museums.
-We accepted the challenge, and after months of interface design, hardware and software development, and user testing (including a daylong evaluation session at Albuquerque’s own Explora Science Center), these high-tech exhibits are debuting at science centers on both coasts at no cost to participating museums.
+In early 2018, XPRIZE selected Ideum to design and build an engaging interactive digital exhibit to demonstrate emerging medical technologies.
+Ideum accepted the challenge, and after months of interface design, hardware and software development, and user testing (including a daylong evaluation session at Albuquerque’s own Explora Science Center), high-tech exhibits are debuting at science centers on both coasts, at no additional cost to participating museums.

-These scenarios were designed to facilitate social interaction, spur investigation of STEM careers in technology and the health sciences, and prompt experimentation with critical thinking and hypothesis testing.
-And now, visitors at 5 US museums—Liberty Science Center in Jersey City, NJ; the Reuben H. Fleet Science Center in San Diego; the Tech Museum of Innovation in San Jose; the Oregon Museum of Science and Industry (OMSI) in Portland; and Seattle’s Pacific Science Center—can dive into them to explore the world of emerging medical technology.
+These scenarios were designed to allow visitors to experience the excitement of interactive medical diagnosis technology.
+The activities facilitate social interaction, spur investigation of careers in technology and health sciences, and prompt experimentation with critical thinking and hypothesis testing.
+And now, visitors at five U.S. museums—Liberty Science Center in Jersey City, NJ; the Reuben H. Fleet Science Center in San Diego; the Tech Museum of Innovation in San Jose; the Oregon Museum of Science and Industry (OMSI) in Portland; and Seattle’s Pacific Science Center—can dive into them to explore the world of emerging medical technology.

-The exhibit’s location at a range of science centers also provides an unusual opportunity to assess engagement and learning using the same experience at different venues.
-Ideum and XPRIZE are now discussing the possibility of gathering visitor data at several sites to understand more about key elements that make museum exhibits intuitive and memorable.
+The exhibit’s location at a range of science centers provides a unique opportunity to assess engagement and learning using the same experience at different venues.